-Weight: 1.1 oz
+Weight: 1.1 oz.

-Dimensions: Stove is 2.25” in height and diameter, windscreen is 24.3 x 3.75 inches
+Dimensions: Stove is 2.25 in height and diameter, windscreen is 24.3 x 3.75 in

-Specific Features: Made from recycled heavy duty aluminum bottles
+Specific features: Made from recycled heavy duty aluminum bottles

-Best Use: Backpacking, hiking, hunting, camping, cycling
+Best use: Backpacking, hiking, hunting, camping, cycling

-Description: These lightweight White Box Alcohol Stove were the very first open top stove manufactured using recycled aluminum drink bottles, designed by Bill Ballowe in 2006.
+Description: These lightweight White Box Alcohol Stove was the very first open top stove manufactured using recycled aluminum drink bottles, designed by Bill Ballowe in 2006.
 These stoves revolutionized the way those traveling light could prepare their daily meals.

-With a 2.5 ounce fuel capacity, these compact and portable stoves can burn for about 20 minutes, though with their high heat, it will take less than 5 to boil the water you need for a freeze-dried meal or a few cups of coffee.
+With a 2.5-ounce fuel capacity, these compact and portable stoves can burn for about 20 minutes, though with their high heat, it will take less than 5 to boil the water you need for a freeze-dried meal or a few cups of coffee.

 Be sure to let the stove burn out completely, since the metal will become extremely hot and must be allowed to cool before handling.